Candie Payne: Early life

 Payne was born in Liverpool in 1981.
 Aged four, her family relocated to New York City before moving back when Payne was 10.
-Initially shunning music, Payne pursued a career in visual art, attending art college and working in a vintage clothing shop in Liverpool town centre.
+Initially shunning music, Payne pursued a career in visual art, attending art college and working in a vintage clothing shop in Liverpool city centre.
 However, Payne became disenchanted with her studies and, after performing with a friend's band, exchanged her interest for music.

 Career

 Candie Payne originally began performing with Liverpool band Tramp Attack and Edgar Jones & the Joneses in the early 2000s.
 She was then introduced to Simon Dine of Noonday Underground with whom she began composing songs.

 In 2006, Payne release two singles, "By Tomorrow" and "Take Me".
 These preceded her debut album, I Wish I Could Have Loved You More, which was released in May 2007.
 The single version of "One More Chance", produced by Mark Ronson, followed in September of that year.

 In November 2007, The Times Magazine looked ahead to Liverpool's year as the European City of Culture in 2008 by featuring Payne on its cover alongside Liverpudlian singer Cilla Black and Abi Harding of the Zutons, who was engaged to Payne's brother Sean – "How Liverpool got its mojo back".

 In December 2007, she sang a version of "Oh My God" with Mark Ronson and Ricky Wilson on Friday Night with Jonathan Ross.
 Soon after this appearance, Ronson asked Payne to appear on his 'Version' tour in 2008.
 The tour covered the UK, Europe and the US and major festivals including the Glastonbury festival, Global Gathering and the Montreux Jazz Festival.
 Payne says it "was an incredible opportunity and I gained so much experience from it.